-This aromatic smelling oil rarely figures in pain blends, although it certainly should owing to its killer anti-inflammatory properties.
+This aromatic smelling oil rarely figures in pain blends, although it certainly should owing to its superlative antispasmodic and anti-inflammatory properties.
 Because sciatica pain persists till the nerves remain inflamed, marjoram yields unexpectedly positive and rapid results against the condition since it quickly brings the inflammation under control.

-This detoxifying oil contains a significant amount of methyl salicylate and salicylic acid of which the latter is a known NSAID.
-Methyl salicylate or menthol has significant pain relieving properties; plus, the cooling effect of white birch oil helps to lower the release of pro inflammatory chemicals in the body.
+This detoxifying oil contains a significant amount of methyl salicylate which is a known NSAID.
+Methyl salicylate or menthol has significant pain relieving properties; plus, the cooling effect of sweet birch oil helps to lower the release of pro inflammatory chemicals in the body.

-This antispasmodic, anti-inflammatory and antiseptic oil not only decreases the intensity of muscle cramps and pain but also help to increase blood circulation to the sore area.
+This antispasmodic, anti-inflammatory and analgesic oil not only decreases the intensity of muscle cramps and pain but also help to increase blood circulation to the sore area.
 In turn, this aids in the faster removal of toxins and greater oxygenation of the affected tissue.
-Clove oil is one of the best and most effective essential oil used in tooth pain related issues.
+Clove oil is one of the best and most effective essential oil used for pain relief as well as in tooth pain related issues.

-Another essential oil that is valued for its anti-inflammatory and soothing effects, eucalyptus has long been used in Ayurveda as a treatment for all nerve related pain.
+Another essential oil that is valued for its anti-inflammatory and soothing effects, eucalyptus has long been used in aromatherapy for pain relief and is an excellent oil for all nerve related pain.

 Best Carrier Oils For Sciatica Pain

-Alternatively, you can use any of the following carrier oils for sciatica pain; sweet almond oil, sesame oil, coconut oil, jojoba oil and hemp seed oil.
+Alternatively, you can use any of the following carrier oils for sciatica pain; sweet almond, castor, jojoba, sesame, coconut, and hemp seed.

 Recipe 1: Soothing massage oil